 Applicants receiving capital project funding will be required to sign a funding agreement prepared by the County Attorney’s Office which they received and reviewed as part of the application process.

-Other than funding for bond debt service, funding requests provided hereunder shall be on a reimbursement basis to the Applicant after completion and occupancy of the Capital Project upon submittal and review of supporting documentation as required in the funding agreement.
+Other than funding for bond debt service, funding requests provided hereunder shall be on a reimbursement basis to the Applicant after completion and occupancy of the Capital Project upon submittal and review of supporting documentation as required in the funding agreement unless authorized differently by the BCC.
 Reimbursement payments may be amortized over multiple budget years as determined in the sole discretion of the County.

-Any funding reimbursement provided through the CPFP shall be limited to approved Capital Project costs/expenditures incurred after the application filing date.
+Any funding provided through the CPFP shall be limited to approved Capital Project costs/expenditures incurred after the application filing date.

 Application and Program Timeline